 What Is Collagen Remodeling?

-Collagen remodeling is the process of prompting new collagen production while also tightening and rearranging existing collagen fibers.
+Collagen remodeling is the process of promoting new collagen production while also tightening and rearranging existing collagen fibers.
 These two acts work synergistically to produce supple skin free of damage.
 Skin’s underlying supportive network is also made stronger and firmer as collagen fibers reorient and rearrange themselves.

 Collagen remodeling takes place when the body believes it has been hurt, such as when you nick your finger.
 Fractional lasers harness this tendency and trigger collagen production by placing stress on existing fibers.
 The controlled injuries inflicted by these lasers disrupt the skin’s deep tissues without harming surface layers.